Tyler799/Morrowind-2020/Morrowind_2019.md

 However, as with most things script-related, this does mean hard-incompatibility with OpenMW.
 As stated earlier, if you plan on using OpenMW with the guide, no support is offered.
 However if you do, realize that MWSE and any MWSE mods will be off-the-table if you do so and keep that in mind as you move forward.

-### Atlasing - What It Is And Installation Concerns
+### Atlasing - What It Is And Installation Concerns:

 This description from the Project Atlas page sums up what and why fairly nicely: